airbender117/VHDLxEmbeddedSystem/sequence_1101/readMe.md

 ## Simulation Duration

-Each test case is simulated for a duration to allow sufficient time for the flip-flop to stabilize and the output to be observed.
+Each test case is simulated for a duration to allow sufficient time for the detector to stabilize and the output to be observed.

 ![Simulation Results](https://github.com/airbender117/VHDLxEmbeddedSystem/blob/main/sequence_1101/sequence.png "Simulation Results")